ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/dbms/jdbc-with-clickhouse.md

 ## Use the JDBC connection from within ClickHouse

-ClickHouse can now access MySQL data by either using the <a href="https://clickhouse.com/docs/en/sql-reference/table-functions/jdbc/" target="_blank">jdbc Table Function</a> or the <a href="https://clickhouse.com/docs/en/engines/table-engines/integrations/jdbc/" target="_blank">JDBC Table Engine</a>.
+ClickHouse can now access MySQL data by either using the [jdbc table function](/docs/en/sql-reference/table-functions/jdbc.md) or the [JDBC table engine](/docs/en/engines/table-engines/integrations/jdbc.md).

-The easiest way to execute the following examples is to copy and paste them into the <a href="https://clickhouse.com/docs/en/interfaces/cli/" target="_blank">native ClickHouse command-line client</a> or into the <a href="https://clickhouse.com/docs/en/interfaces/http/" target="_blank">ClickHouse play HTTP Interface</a>.
+The easiest way to execute the following examples is to copy and paste them into the [`clickhouse-client`](/docs/en/interfaces/cli.md) or into the [Play UI](/docs/en/interfaces/http.md).